 - Encourages literacy among females in Morocco.
 Girls make up over 60% of the enrollment for the book clubs around Morocco!

-If you’re looking to add something more to your sustainable tourism, give a thought to donating books, other materials or funds to the Morocco Library Project.
+If you’re going on tour to Morocco and want to add something even more to your sustainable tourism, give a thought to donating books, other materials or funds to the Morocco Library Project.
 If you want to donate books on your trip, young adult reading is popular (think Harry Potter and The Fault in Our Stars), as well as easier to read classics, such as To Kill a Mockingbird and The Old Man and the Sea.
 Biographies of well-known or inspiring people, such as Steve Jobs or Malala, are in high demand and so are STEM-field resources and books about nature.
 Of course, if you just want to give a thinking game, like Scrabble, or some funds, you can do that too!

 After all, traveling is so much more than seeing great sites and eating wonderful food.
 It’s about engaging with other cultures and people.
 And what better way to do that than through a good book!